hehelego/ShanghaiTech-CS120-Fall2022-project/README.md

 # CS120 Computer Network Report

 In each project, we will explain our project part by part.
-Each part includes: `Structure` and `Algorithm`, `Tests` and `Acknowledgement`.
-For convenience, we will have a seperate `Tests` and `Acknowledgement` section at the end of each project.
+Each part includes a brief explanation and the test method.
+At the end of each project, we will have an acknowledgement.
 You can build the code documentation by the following command:

 ```shell
 cargo doc --open